Zero Down Car Financing

 Companies that finance auto loans consider no money down car loans riskier than loans where the buyer paid a down payment.
 This is because the buyer has invested money into the car and is more likely to keep up the monthly payments and, finally, repay the loan.
 Statistics show that buyers who choose zero down auto loans are more likely to default on the loan in the end.
 Default is bad enough, but the car will most likely be worth less than the amount of loan that is left.

-In fact, it’s people with bad credit scores who most need 0 down auto financing, and they are the very ones who could have trouble repaying the loan.
+In fact, it’s a small percent of people with bad credit scores who most need 0 down car loans, and they are the very ones who could have trouble repaying the loan.
 Lenders may give the loan, but the interest rate could be very high.
 The cost of the car will also be taken into consideration.
 If the price is higher than the value of the car, lenders will most likely not give the loan because if the buyer defaults, the lender is stuck with a valueless car.

 Zero Down Auto Loans – The Bottom Line

 So what have we learned?
-Basically, putting as big a down payment on an auto loan as possible is the best option for reducing the cost of the car.
+Basically, putting as big a down payment on an auto loan as possible is the best option for reducing the cost of the car over the dealer who does not require one.
 In fact, any down payment is better than zero.
 In any case, buyers should beware and go to the dealership with at least a little understanding of interest rates and the final cost of the loan.
-Zero down car loans may be the biggest financial mistake you ever make.

 Sometimes it is the only option for some people, but making sure you are informed about the difference between 0 down car loans and a small down payment could help you make the right decision.
 Valley Auto Loans can help you find the best auto loan for you.
 If you have no choice and a zero down car loan puts you in a high payment situation, Valley Auto Loans can be the best company to refinance your car loan after your credit improves in time.
 You can fill out an auto refinance application on line with no cost or obligation.
 You can also check out the Blog and Resources pages to help you make an informed decision today.